 The project is driven by four partners – The University of Sunderland, The Customs House, the Sunderland Music, Arts and Culture Trust and Sangini– all of whom are passionate about igniting a Cultural Spring in our wards.

 These wards are Hendon, Millfield, Pallion, Sandhill and St Anne’s in Sunderland, and Horsley Hill, Beacon and Bents, Simonside and Rekendyke, Monkton and Bede in South Tyneside.

-Stats taken from Winter 2019 workshop programme:
+Stats taken from Summer 2019 workshop programme:

 Our Vision and Mission Statement

 For arts and culture to be an expected and accepted part of everyone’s lives in Sunderland and South Tyneside

 NOTE: Our vision is predicated on the belief that arts and culture has both: